KZubovas/Penny/README.md

 <p><strong>Density map generation</strong>:</p>
 <ul>
 <li>
 <p><em>make_Dmap_data(path, extent, *depth, *quantity, *plane, *rezX, *rezY, *kernel)</em> - reads in the snapshot at path, calculates the density map as an array of projected density values.
 The array has dimensions rezX*rezY and encompasses the region defined by extent.
 Only material within depth from the midplane is used. quantity can be density or temperature; plane can be XY, XZ, YZ; kernel should be the same as the one used in the simulation (default is “wendland2”).
-Returns both density and the snapshot time.</p>
+Returns both density and the snapshot time.
+Prints out snapshot path, particle quantities by type and snapshot time in the console.</p>
 </li>
 <li>
 <p><em>make_Dmap_data_Tree(path, *quantity, extent, *plane, *rezX, *rezY, *rezZ, *hsml_cut)</em> -  reads in the snapshot at path, calculates the density map of any select quantity.
 Values for a given pixel are determined by the closest particle using scipy.spatial.cKDtree.
 This is performed sequentially adding together a given *rezZ number of layers.
 Preffered method for moving mesh codes.</p>